er1cstotle/lighthouse/lectures/w2d2/notes.md

 ### Question: What is a function

 Answer:
-- a reusable chunk of code
+- a reusable chunk of code that takes an input(or not) and produces and output
 - they are objects, and they can be used as values
 - declarations vs expression
+  - expressions are not hoisted

+### Question What is a callback?

+Answer:
+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

 ### Question: What is a higher order function?

 Answer:
 1. a function that takes another function as a parameter
 2. or a function that returns another function
 3. or both

-### Question What is a callback?

-Answer:
-A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

 ### What is the difference between Node and Javascript?